truera/trulens/trulens_eval/TECHDEBT.md

   with a working approach to de-duplicated the identical code.~~ Fixed.
 See `utils/asynchro.py`.

-- "HACK008" -- async generator -- Some special handling is used for tracking
+- ~~"HACK008" -- async generator -- Some special handling is used for tracking
   costs when async generators are involved.
-See `feedback/provider/endpoint/base.py`.
+See `feedback/provider/endpoint/base.py`.~~ Fixed in endpoint code.

+- "HACK010" -- cannot tell whether something is a coroutine and need additional checks in `sync`/`desync`.